Porgramming-Hero-web-course/batch-4-assignment-1-Mohammad815/src/blog-1.md

  **Union Type in Typescript:**

- Union type in typescript allow us to define a Variable on parameter.union type can hold values of Multiple types.we create a union type use this  | operator between the types within parenthless.let's dive the example
+ Union type in typescript allow us to define a Variable on parameter.union type can hold values of Multiple types.we can create a union type use this  | operator between the types within parenthless.let's dive the example

  ```
  // uninon type Example